The Lead/Opportunity Conversions Model

 Your people influence the success of your machine learning models.
 There’s just no way around it.
 From the product and platform engineers tasked with setting up the infrastructure, to the data engineers and scientists who collect and model the data, and to the product manager officer (PMO) who instructs the direction of change, there’s a span of influence that extends across the strategic process.
 Here’s what it looks like:

-While each player here is an expert in their own right, they must have knowledge about what the other influencers in the machine learning model need to succeed.
-You’ve likely heard us talk about the importance of V-Shaped Teams in the past when discussing the concept of skilling up your team in areas outside of their immediate expertise.
+While each player here is an expert in his own right, he must know what the other influencers in the machine learning model need to succeed.
+You’ve likely heard us talk about the importance of V-Shaped Teams in the past when discussing the concept of skilling up your team members in areas outside of their immediate expertise.
 The same concept applies here.
-Peripheral skills matter a lot because your team cannot work in silos and also successfully build and leverage machine learning models.
+Peripheral skills matter a lot because your team cannot successfully build and leverage machine learning models if they’re working in silos.
 By having advanced communication processes in place to document conversations, outcomes, strategies and workflows, you’re able to operationalize the process of developing out these models.

 Requisites for Operationalizing Your Machine Learning Models

-As you can see, there’s a lot that goes in the backend of creating a machine learning predictive model, but all of those efforts are for naught if you don’t operationalize your model effectively with a proper amount of forethought and rigor.
+As you can see, there’s a lot that goes in the backend of creating a machine learning predictive model, but all of these efforts are for naught if you don’t operationalize your model effectively with a proper amount of forethought and rigor.
 The scoping.
 The preparation.
 The building and inferring.
-Each of these are truly needed as the initial steps of the overall model lifecycle.
-If you want your hard work to pay off, there’s no debate — you must drive the adoption and usage of the outputs from your predictive models.
-And, to do that, it’s imperative that you follow these critical steps.
+Each of these is a crucial initial step of the overall model lifecycle.
+If you want your hard work to pay off, there’s no debate — you must drive the adoption and usage of your predictive model outputs.
+To do that, it’s imperative that you follow these critical steps.

-Look at scoring a given lead’s propensity to churn as a good example of why defining the business application is so critical.
+Scoring a given lead’s propensity to churn is a good example of the importance of defining the business application.
 If you’re able to provide a score to a business analyst or sales representative, that’s great, but that score alone might not provide a ton of value over the long haul.
-However, tack on context to that lead score about what went into positioning and building the model, such as a basic, business-level inference of fit statistics (high recall performance vs. precision, etc.) and high ranking features which are action-oriented (demographics, campaign, channel, source, etc.), and you’ll answer questions about how relevant the model is to the affected areas of the business.
-If after following this step you’re still not sure, it’s time you scratch your head and wonder why the hell the model was built in the first place.
-On the other hand, if the model is applicable to critical business outcomes, this is the step you start to uncover how you’ll put your findings into motion, why the model is making the predictions it is, and what you can do to improve.
+However, add to that lead score the context of what went into positioning and building the model, such as a basic, business-level inference of fit statistics (high recall performance vs. precision, etc.) and high-ranking action-oriented features (demographics, campaign, channel, source, etc.), and you’ll answer questions about how relevant the model is to the affected areas of the business.
+If, after following this step you’re still not sure, it’s time to scratch your head and wonder why the hell the model was built in the first place.
+On the other hand, if the model is applicable to critical business outcomes, this step you will help you uncover how to put your findings into motion, why the model is making the predictions it is and what you can do to improve.

-Moving upward, every organization embarking on and leveraging predictive analytics must come equipped with change agents in their back pocket.
-These agents, or forward-thinkers, act as the champion of your model.
-In the operationalization process, having them on board is critical to driving the company-wide adoption of the model.
+Moving upward, every organization leveraging predictive analytics must come equipped with change agents in their back pocket.
+These agents, or forward-thinkers, act as the champions for your model.
+In the operationalization process, having them on board is critical to driving company-wide adoption of the model.

-But, even with the change agents on board, you’re bound to run into a roadblock or two along the way as a result of conflict, pushback, naysayers or apprehension.
-When that pops up, you need to be ready with a deployable intervention plan that includes putting your change agents to work to advocate for the model with communication protocols in order to appease the imminent holdouts, naysayers and inevitable apprehension of the layman.
-Having leaders from your team (or from an external provider, like, ahem, RocketSource) can help you explain what’s happened by answering questions around specific fit statistics or drawing correlations to the business model.
-Coming armed with the documentation, protocols, and forethought, deploying this intervention plan is faster, easier and more effective over the long run.
+But, even with change agents on board, you’re bound to run into a roadblock or two along the way as a result of conflict, pushback, naysayers or apprehension.
+When a roadblock pops up, you need to be ready with a deployable intervention plan that includes putting your change agents to work advocating for the model with communication protocols to appease the imminent holdouts, naysayers and inevitable apprehension of the layman.
+Having leaders from your team (or from an external provider like, ahem, RocketSource) on board with the model can help you explain what’s happened by answering questions around specific fit statistics or drawing correlations to the business model.
+When change agents are armed with documentation, protocols and forethought, deploying an intervention plan is faster, easier and more effective over the long run.

 Onward, again!
 And this is where things get exciting.
-As company adoption continues, your team is able to collaborate and infer based on the findings ensuring key players and stakeholders are on the same page, working together to champion the work that needs to be done to the broader team.
+As company adoption continues, your team is able to collaborate and infer based on the model’s findings to ensure that key players and stakeholders are on the same page, working together to champion to the broader team the work that needs to be done.
 This task cannot happen haphazardly.
-It must be purposeful in order to properly educate users and consumers of the model.
-We wrote an entire article on organizational growth which highlighted the importance of information dissemination and combinatory systems a few months back that applies heavily here.
+It must be purposeful to properly educate the model’s users and consumers.
+A few months back, we wrote an entire article on organizational growth that highlighted the importance of information dissemination and combinatory systems and that applies heavily here.
 When done with intent, this high-level collaboration drives adoption and application of the models.
-Through this approach, companies can assimilate the outcomes of the models into the critical processes of an organization at macro and micro levels.
-This is where the rubber meets the proverbial road because you’re inspiring growth in an organic fashion instead of by asking people to take action without them understanding how it pertains to them.
+Through this approach, companies can assimilate the outcomes of the models into the critical processes of an organization at both macro and micro levels.
+This is where the rubber meets the proverbial road because you’re inspiring growth in an organic fashion instead of by asking people to take action without understanding how it pertains to them.